 By Type (9)

 The two (2) most common charging methods are via an hourly rate ($/hr) or by a single flat fee that is paid upfront or after work has been completed.
-The two options come with pros and cons and are better utilized by certain professions.
+The two options have advantages and disadvantages.

 - Hourly rate – A specific dollar amount that is multiplied by the number of hours dedicated to a certain project or task.
-Although this option is simple, it can result in workers being less motivated (why complete something faster if the pay is the same?) and in a client over-paying.
+Although this option is simple, it can result in workers being less motivated and in a client over-paying.

 - Flat fee – Charging a single amount for a job is, like an hourly rate, relatively easy to conceptualize.
 However, those looking to charge a single fee for their work need to have completed a job several times to ensure they know the amount of time it takes and any pitfalls to avoid being underpaid for a job that takes longer than expected.

-How is the value calculated?
-For those looking for an unadjusted rough value, one can take the yearly salary value (let’s say $50,000) and divide it by 2, and then 1,000 (or divide it by 2,000 if a calculator is handy).
+To determine an unadjusted rough value, one can take the yearly salary value (let’s say $50,000) and divide it by 2, and then 1,000 (or divide it by 2,000 if a calculator is handy).
 So $50,000 divided by two (2) equals $25,000, then, to divide by 1,000, move the decimal place to the left by three (3) places, resulting in an hourly wage of $25/hr.
-To use a method that allows for the consideration of vacation days and other factors, first determine the number of weeks that will be worked in a year (the average is about 50, allowing for two (2) weeks of vacation).
+To allow for vacation days and other factors, first determine the number of weeks that will be worked in a year (the average is about 50, allowing for two (2) weeks of vacation).
 Then, identify the number of hours worked in a single week (the average is 40 hrs/week).
 Multiply the two (2) values.
 In this case, it would be (50 weeks x 40 hrs/week = 2,080 hours a year).
 Now, take the yearly wage and divide it by the value found before.
 With an annual salary of $50,000, the worker’s hourly rate would be 50,000/2,080 = $24.04/hr.